romebell/SEI412/development-workflow/01readme-1/02gitworkflows.md

 ```

 * Testing the upstreams
-  * Have the git master create a change in the main repo on the `master` branch.
+  * Have the git master create a change in the main repo on the `main` branch.
 Add the change, commit it, and push it to Github
-  * Once the git master has pushed changes, group members should try running `git pull upstream master`
+  * Once the git master has pushed changes, group members should try running `git pull upstream main`

 If successful, group members should receive the change in their forks.